What is more valuable per gram than gold?

 Saffron (2010s)

-Was briefly more expensive per gram than gold in the early 2010s.
-Although certain classes of saffron will still sell with a higher price tag, most consumers will apparently be able to source high-quality saffron at around £7 a gram.
-Not a simple story though, as the market is awash with counterfeit and adulterated saffron.
+In the early 2010s, saffron was briefly more expensive per gram than gold.
+Although certain classes of saffron will still sell with a higher price tag, most consumers can source high-quality saffron at around £7 a gram.
+However, this is not a simple story, as the market is awash with counterfeit and adulterated saffron.

 Platinum (2000s)